 Credible Customers utilizes a "behind the scenes" feel video background that really makes you feel like they are transparent.
 They have more content above the fold than most inbound websites do these days, but I think they make it work.

 The website has a simple, but bright, color scheme throughout their website to tie everything together.

 Inturact has some awesome, messaging on their website.
 You don't have to look any further than their header on their homepage.
 "Wake Up.
 Kick Saas.
 Repeat."
-They use a web friendly font in "Open Sans" that further accentuate their content.
+They use a web-friendly font in "Open Sans" that further accentuates their content.

 Their video background is simple, but engaging.